H H. Sheikh Rashid Ben Ahmed Al-Mu'alla

 The attraction of Umm Al Quwain is that it is

-quiet and peaceful, an increasingly necessary escape from the hubbub of
+quiet and peaceful, an increasingly necessary escape from the hubbub of the

 big cities.
-Because of the shape of the promontory, it is unlikely that
+Because of the shape of the promontory, it is unlikely that the town

 will ever grow into a major metropolis, but with the right kind of